InstagramReel/INSTAGRAM/README.md

 The example pictures in this project were getting from Pexels website

-The project deploy is on Netlify and the final result can be checked [clicking here](https://instagram-login-clone.netlify.app/) or clicking on gif below

-To check the model page: [Instagram](https://www.instagram.com/)
+The project deploy is on Netlify and the final result To check the model page: [Instagram](https://www.instagram.com/)